 One of the most widely available fertilizer products on the market today is Miracle-Gro.
 The water-soluble fertilizer works wonders with flowers and shrubs.
 The efficiency of this product had me wondering: Is it safe to eat vegetables grown with Miracle-Gro?
 Here’s what I learned from my research.

-It is safe to eat vegetables grown with Miracle Gro but you need to wait at least two weeks after application of the chemical fertilizer so it’s absorbed by the plants.
-You should also wash the vegetables well before you eat them as the chemicals can irritate the mouth, throat, and skin.
+It is safe to eat vegetables grown with Miracle Gro as long as you wait for at least two weeks after application.
+It’s a chemical fertilizer so it will be absorbed by the plants and take time to flush out of the system.
+You should wash the vegetables well so that the Miracle Gro on them will also get removed.

 I’ve written a lot more research below that will help you understand how to use Miracle-Gro safely and take necessary precautions when using vegetables grown with this fertilizer.